 The one who wishes to learn to play the didgeridoo needs to master a breathing technique that allows the player to maintain the drone sound.
 This technique is called circular breathing, or rhythm breathing.
 The main idea is that while the player blows the air into the instrument from the cheeks, he takes air in to the lungs through the nose at the same time.
 The player is using different parts of his body, controlling his respiratory system and muscles from his stomach up to his cheeks and lips.

 To learn to play the didgeridoo is sometimes painstaking, and always a long process.
-A fit body is important to master the didgeridoo because of the training of the lips, cheeks and diaphragm muscles.
-Regular practice is an important part of a didgeridoo player`s life.
+A fit body is important to master the didgeridoo, training the lips, cheeks and diaphragm muscles are vital part of the playing practice.

 The European settlers first met the didgeridoo in the early 19th century in Northwest Arnhem Land, then in other regions as they moved around the Top End.
 From the mid-1900 a few anthropologists and musicologists – including A.P.Elkin, Trevor A. Jones and Alice M. Moyle – studied the traditional music of the different clan groups; several recordings preserved their work, and many of them are still available today.

 Due to the political situation around the Aboriginal land rights during the `70s and `80s, the traditional Indigenous life, culture and art came to the interest of the wider Australian community.
-During this period, the first contemporary didgeridoo playing styles were developed by Aboriginal players, who did not want the ceremonial instrument to be used ‘out of context’.
-Non-Aboriginal players and bands who had limited connection to the traditional background of the didgeridoo also used its sound in their music.
-The first recordings were released by the non-Aboriginal player Charlie McMahon and Gondwanaland in 1981, who used the didgeridoo as a leading instrument.
+During this period, the first contemporary didgeridoo playing styles were developed by Aboriginal players, who did not prefer to use the ceremonial instrument ‘out of context’.
+Non-Aboriginal players and bands picked up the didgeridoo to use its sound in their music, although they had limited connection to the traditional background of the instrument.
+The first contemporary recordings were released by the non-Aboriginal player Charlie McMahon and Gondwanaland in 1981.

 The didgeridoo became a national Australian icon.
 By the end of the 20th century, many Aboriginal Australian tribes and clans lost their cultural heritage due to the devastating contact with the western settlers.
 Many groups, with the loss of their traditional customs and languages, lost big parts of their culture as well.
 For them the sound of the didgeridoo carries something, that talks about their identity and helps to restore thousands–years’ old traditional knowledge.
 Today the didgeridoo is seen as the sound of the Australian Aboriginal culture.